rostcheck/TrackMetal/TrackMetal/README.txt

 and are produced by downloading reports from those services (see instructions below).
 Other types use a generic .txt file format as follows:

-Date, Vault, Order ID, Type, Amount, Currency, Weight, WeightUnit, Metal, Status, Invoice, Invoice Date
+Date, Vault, Order ID, Type, Amount, Currency, Weight, WeightUnit, Metal, Status, Invoice, Invoice Date, Item Type

 The data should be tab-separated, with a header line.
+Item type is optional; if set, it will restrict the matching to only match items of that same type (this is used for semi-numismatics).
 See the sample data files for more info.

 After running, TrackMetal will output the following result files: